psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > The following words of Aubrey’s own are then quoted :—
 >
 > "In the county of Hereford was an old custome at funeralls to hire poor peopie, who were to take upon them the sinnes of the party deceased.
 Ono of them (he was a long, leane, ugly, lamentable poor raskal) I remember, lived in a cottage on Rosse highway.
 The manner was, that when the corpse was brought out of the house, and layd on the biere, a loafe of bread was brought out, and delivered to the sinne eater, over the corpse, as also a mazar bowlo, of muple, full of beer (which he was to drink up), and sixpence in money; in consideration whereof he took upon him, ipso facto, all the sinnes of the defunct, and freed him or her from walking after they were dead.
 This custome alludes, methinks, something to the scapegoate in the old lawe, Levit. xvi.
 21, 22. . . .
-This custome, though rarely used in our dayes, yet by some people was observed even in the strictest time of the presbyterian government, as at Dynder (volens nolens the parson of the parish), the kindred of a woman deceased there had this cere- monie punctually performed, according to her will: and also the like was done at the city of Hereford in those times, where a woman kept, many yeares before her death, a mazard bowle for the sinne-eater; and the like in other places in this countie; as also in Brecon.
+This custome, though rarely used in our dayes, yet by some people was observed even in the strictest time of the presbyterian government, as at Dynder (volens nolens the parson of the parish), the kindred of a woman deceased there had this ceremonie punctually performed, according to her will: and also the like was done at the city of Hereford in those times, where a woman kept, many yeares before her death, a mazard bowle for the sinne-eater; and the like in other places in this countie; as also in Brecon.
 I believe this custom was heretofore used all over Wales." (*Remaines of Gentilisme and Judaism.* Lansdowne MSS.
 226, fol.
 116.)
 >
 > In a note the same writer adds that at Llanggors, Brecon, about 1640, Mr. Gwin, the minister, "could not hinder the performance of this ancient custome."
 And he says in another page of the MS. cited: "A.D.
 1686.
 This custom is used to this day in North Wales."
 >